Limoges Cathedral: Chapels and treasury

 Twenty chapels are placed around the periphery of the nave and the disambulatory of the choir.
 The baptistry chapel has fonts placed in 1865, with a statue of John the Baptist.
 The chapel of Saint Valerie corresponds with the original oratory of Saint Martial.
 Excavations in that chapel in 2005 discovered an altar table probably from the pre-Romanesque period.
 The apse chapels also display the remains of paintings from the 14th century; these include paintings scenes of the life of the Virgin and the legend of Saint Catherine in the chapel o Saint Leonard; and in the chapel of Saint Germaine a painting of the appearance of Christ to Saint Germaine.

 The vaults of the choir are decorated with a painting of angel-musicians, but most if the paintings in the choir date to the 19th century. they are works by Charles Petiniaud-Dubos, a local painter, made in 1844.
 Louis Charles Auguste Steinheil designed the windows.
 The chapel of the Virgin was decorated in 1859 by Alexandre Denuelle.

 Liturgical works from the cathedral treasury are displayed in the sacristy, in the chapel closest to the south arm of the transept.
 The works on display include two altar canons attributed to Nicolas Laudin, known for his enamel work in the 17the century, and a group of calyces and patents from the 17th to 19th century.
 It also displays a monumental altar painting from the 13th century.

-The Crypt
+Crypt

 "Entry into Jerusalem" Miniature illuminated manuscript from cathedral crypt (12th c.)